Gubaer/josm-scripting-plugin/docs/v2/manipulate-data.md

     // runs the updates on two primitives in a "batch" dsutil.batch(() => {
-        // set new coordinates on the n ode dsutil.node(1).setCoor(new LatLon(11.11, 22.22))
+        // set new coordinates on the node dsutil.node(1).setCoor(new LatLon(11.11, 22.22))
-        // assign new name to the relation dsutil.relation(2).put('name', 'a-new-name')
+        // assign a new name to the relation dsutil.relation(2).put('name', 'a-new-name')
     })
     ```